-For the professional commuter
+Long-lasting earbuds for the professional commuter

-If you’re looking to buy a pair of Bluetooth headphones that will last you, these might be the way to go.
+If you’re looking to buy a pair of Bluetooth headphones that will last you, these are the way to go.
 There’s always cheaper Bluetooth options out there, but the experience you get is usually reflected in the price you pay.
 Though the HD-1 sounds better than most, it’s still Bluetooth.
 So anyone looking for audiophile quality will probably have to lower their standards a bit.

 Beats by Dre BeatsX